GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 ### Cadence

-**When to deploy:** ✅
+- Most weeks, we plan to do a full deploy on Tuesday and Thursday.
-- Typically we do a full deploy twice weekly, on Tuesdays and Thursdays.
+- We are able to deploy at any time, but off-cycle deploys should be communicated with on-callers if possible

-**When _not_ to deploy:** ❌
+- However, we do try to avoid deploying on days when more people will be out.
+This includes:
-- We try to avoid deploying on Fridays, to minimize the chances of introducing a bug and having to scramble to fix it before the weekend
+   - Fridays to minimize scrambling to fix before the weekend.
-- When the deploy falls on a holiday, or any other time when many team members are on vacation, such as New Years / end of year.
+   - Before holidays, or any other time when many team members are on vacation, such as New Years / end of year.

 ### Types of Deploys